rail2025/BeastieBuddy/README.md

 🔹 Data sourced from the community-maintained [FFXIV Wiki](https://ffxiv.consolegameswiki.com/wiki/).
-🔹 Dataset cleaned, structured, and updated by @rail2025 using automation.
+🔹 Dataset cleaned, structured, and updated every content patch (within a few days once data is logged)
 🔹 By default, mob data is served via a lightweight API for ease of updates.
 🔹 Want to go fully offline?
-You can run the scraper and use a local dataset instead.
-Instructions included.
+You can run a scraper and use a local dataset instead.